hyperium/hyper/docs/ISSUES.md

 An optional step when triaging is to adjust the title once more information is known.
 Sometimes an issue starts as a question, and through discussion, it turns out to be a feature request, or a bug report.
-In those cases, the title should be changed from a question, and the title should be a succict action to be taken.
-For example, a question about an non-existant configuration option may be reworded to "Add option to Client to do Zed".
+In those cases, the title should be changed from a question, and the title should be a succinct action to be taken.
+For example, a question about an non-existent configuration option may be reworded to "Add option to Client to do Zed".

 ### Mentoring